-The period of record begins in the fall of 2006 and ends in the spring of 2014.
-Depth-to-water in this well has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
+The period of record begins in the fall of 2006 and ends in the spring of 2019 (Figure 6).
+Depthto-water in this well has been below ground surface for the entire period of record, and it appears that this well has never flowed from artesian pressure.
 Because of the limited record, all spring-season measurements over the period-of-record have been included in the trend calculation.
-The trend indicates declining water levels (Table 4).
-Due to the limited data set (four data points), the calculated trend is not significant and only limited conclusions can be drawn.
+The trend indicates declining water levels (Table 5).
+Due to the limited data set, the calculated trend is not significant and only limited conclusions can be drawn.